 Show simple item record

 dc.identifier.urihttp://hdl.handle.net/2123/10175

 dc.description.abstractThe identity of the “Celts” has played an integral role in the understanding of the Iron Age and the more recent socio-political history of Europe.
 However, the terminology and attitudes which have been in place since the 19th century have created a field of research characterised by assumptions about a ‘people’ and a culture.
 Study of the “Celts” has been conducted in three main areas - genetics, linguistics and material culture from the archaeological record.
 Through the reassessment of these three fields, substantial divergence in the patterns and trends, as well as the highly regional nature of the evidence has been revealed within the vast interconnected trade and communication network that developed in Iron Age Europe.
 As a result the unitary phenomenon identified under the term “Celts” is actually that network.
-“Celtic” should be redefined as the label for that trade and communication network, not as a label for a group, culture or people, enabling the establishment of new identities for the regional populations of the European Iron Age.en_AU
+“Celtic” should be redefined as the label for that trade and communication network, not as a label for a group, culture or people, enabling the establishment of new identities for the regional populations of the European Iron Age.en

-dc.subjectIron Age Europeen_AU
+dc.subjectIron Age Europeen

-dc.subjectCeltic Arten_AU
+dc.subjectCeltic Arten

-dc.subjectIron Age Geneticsen_AU
+dc.subjectIron Age Geneticsen

-dc.titleThe Celtic Questionen_AU
+dc.titleThe Celtic Questionen

+Show simple item record